 Moving from Texas to the Heart of America

-The Heart of America – Chicago – is the third largest city in the US with a population of over 2.7 million.
-It is a transportation hub and that is where this nickname comes from.
-The Chicago Metropolitan area is home to over 9.5 million people.
+Chicago ranks as the third largest city in the US with a population of over 2.7 million.
+Its nickname comes from the fact that it is a major transportation hub.
 Often called “The city by the Lake” (referring to the Lake Michigan), or the Windy City, Chicago is a busy, densely populated city, with arguably the most beautiful skyline not only in the United States but in the entire world.

-Moving from Texas to Chicago will be a big change in many aspects of your life.
+Moving from Texas to Chicago brings changes in many aspects.
 If you come from Houston or Dallas, the big city scene will not surprise you.
-However, Chicago is nothing like Houston or Dallas.
-You will see.
-What will surprise you the most is the weather.
-There will be plenty of snow for you to tackle in Chicago if you have not for the most part of your life in Texas.
+What may challenge you the most is the weather.
+There will be plenty of snow for you to tackle in Chicago.

 Compared to the humid subtropical climate in most parts of Texas, Chicago weather gets very cold and snowy during the winter (especially in January and February).
 But once the cold season is over you get to enjoy warm blooming spring and hot summer.

 As far as cost of living goes, Chicago tends to be on the more expensive side.
 However, keep in mind that prices change dramatically depending on the neighborhood.
 Also, the difference in costs depends on which city in Texas you are moving from.

 To give you concrete numbers, check the following examples.
 If you are moving from Dallas for example, you will find Chicago’s cost of living 16% more expensive, with housing over 40% more expensive.
 But if you are moving from Austin, Chicago will be 6% less expensive, with housing up to 30% cheaper.